devjet/poster/README.md

 Objective
 --------
 Make automated posting content from VK to twitter.
-Each twitter accout shoul be configured separately for content selecting by length, type and likes count.
-Also there shoul be flexible method to setup posting interval.
+Each twitter accout should be configured separately for content selecting by length, type and likes count.
+Also there should be flexible method to setup posting interval.

 Usage